red1108/InfoQGAN/README.md

 - Python 3.10 or higher (**This code is written based on Python 3.12**)
 - The required packages are defined in the `requirements.txt` file.
-- Since the model is small enough, running it on a CPU is sufficient.

 To install the dependencies, run the following command: